khanalasmit/cs50-python/README.md

 ## 📩 Contact

-If you have any questions or want to collaborate, feel free to reach out via [GitHub](https://github.com/khanalasmit) or email.
+If you have any questions or want to collaborate, feel free to reach out via [GitHub](https://github.com/khanalasmit).

 ---